-- The water quality tests conducted in 2021 - The source of your drinking water - Projects the District is looking ahead to accomplish - How you can reach District staff if you have more questions
+- The water quality tests conducted in 2022 - The source of your drinking water - Projects the District is looking ahead to accomplish - How you can reach District staff if you have more questions

+Between West Slope Water District and the Portland Water Bureau, over 200 regulated and unregulated contaminants were tested for in your drinking water in 2022.
+This report contains all of the contaminants that were detected and confirmed through laboratory results.
 The US Environmental Protection Agency (USEPA) requires all water systems in the US including this District to compile this report and make it available to the public for review.
 We at West Slope Water District think it is a good idea to inform our customers about their water whether it is required or not.

-Message from the General Manager The Three C's of West Slope Water District
+Message from the General Manager Planning for the Future West Slope